slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - tetris taught me that when you try to fit in, you’ll disappear.
 -->

-> *"It is better to be hated for what you are than to be loved for what you are not."
--- André Gide [1869]*

 > *"When we see truth in a person we call it authenticity."
 -- Naval Ravikant [1974]*

-> *"Anything you loose by being real was fake."
--- Kanye West [1977]*

 Authenticity isn’t the presence of something, but the absence of everything that isn’t authentic.